Local woman spices up life by swinging wildly between depression and anxiety - The Beaverton

 Local woman spices up life by swinging wildly between depression and anxiety

-“I was in a really healthy place until recently – getting lots of sleep, eating well, making life choices that prioritized my mental well-being.
-It was so fucking boring,” said Ms. McCallops, briefly pausing to text several ex-boyfriends and ask if they think she’s ugly.
+“I was in a really healthy place until recently – getting lots of sleep, well, making life choices that prioritized my mental well-being. was so fucking boring,” said Ms. McCallops, briefly pausing to text several ex-boyfriends and ask if they think she’s ugly.

 These days, Ms. McCallops can be found lovingly nurturing the ups and downs of her mental health roller coaster, unchecked by therapy or medication.